Actindo-AG/Documentation/RetailSuiteAccounting/UserInterface/01_Book.md

  - **06: Open items creditors**

-- *Booking date*
+- *Posting date*
-Enter the booking date for the balance(s) carried forward.
+Enter the posting date for the balance(s) carried forward.

   > [Info] By default, the system displays the first day of the new fiscal year.
-This can be modified simply by typing in the desired booking date.
+This can be modified simply by typing in the desired posting date.

 - *Delete old balances carried forward from selected FY* [x]
 Select this checkbox to delete the old balance(s) carried forward from the selected fiscal year.